Biden's 'Shorthand' for First Term: 'Osama bin Laden Dead, General Motors Alive'

-Vice President Joe Biden today told a crowd of re-election campaign donors in Ft.
-Worth, Texas, that the best way to sum up President Obama’s first term in “shorthand” is with nine succinct words: “Osama bin Laden is dead and General Motors is alive.”
+Vice President Joe Biden today told a crowd of re-election campaign donors on Ft.
+Worth, Texas, that the best way to sum up President Obama's first term in "shorthand" is with nine succinct words: "Osama bin Laden is dead and General Motors is alive."

 The comment came at the end of 40-minute speech during which Biden outlined the administration's economic agenda and vision for a second term and rattled off a lengthy, sometimes rambling litany of accomplishments since 2009, according to the print pool reporter in the room.